Suffolk Grounds Association

 - Representation to the SCB and ECB via the association’s representative on the SCB.

-- The ability to access comprehensive written and verbal ground and facility reports including soil sample (pH) and corrective fertilisation programme, via the County Pitch Advisors David Oakes and Tim Parker.
+- The ability to access comprehensive written and verbal ground and facility reports including soil sample (pH) and corrective fertilisation programme, via the County Pitch Advisor David Oakes (firstname.lastname@example.org).

 The association is a non-profit organisation with any money raised ploughed back into grass roots cricket through training and development.
 The aim is to work in partnership with appropriate individuals, suppliers, organisations and agencies to develop both groundsmen and playing surfaces for all clubs and facilities affiliated to the SCB.